Ask questions about this school. Answers use aggregated data and are subject to error.

 What are your suggestions for the admissions office?

-Applicants commonly suggested that the admissions office improve response times to prospective student inquiries to demonstrate care and interest in potential students.
-They highlighted that delays in responses can give off the impression of being uncaring and uninterested.
+Many applicants suggested that the admissions office improve their response rate to prospective student inquiries to avoid giving the impression of being uncaring or uninterested.

 I wished the response rate to prospective student inquiries were higher.
 The admission staff did eventually respond; however, the time lag made the school seem uncaring and uninterested in prospective students.